krasimir/beginning/README.md

 ## Why you may need this

-* You don't wanna deal with Webpack+Babel+TypeScript+React configuration
+* You don't wanna deal with Webpack/Babel/TypeScript/React configuration.
-* You want a setup for local development but also for generating production bundle
+* You want the bare minimum setup to work with TypeScript and React.